Welcome to today's edition of the Rush 24-7 podcast.

 Everything was, and I hate that.

-Why do I have to respond to what these why don't you ask me a question that you actually want the answer to?
+Why do I have to respond to what these, why don't you ask me a question that you actually want the answer to?

-It just, and this debate last night started out that way, but these people rose above it.
+And this debate last night started out that way, but these people rose above it.

 Chris Christie came out of the grave and once again sounded like a conservative last night.